It’s all About the Beef, Plus 1

 A food history topic of no little interest and complexity is the euphonious “surf and turf”.
-Like many corners of gastronomy, it is rich in socio-cultural detail, extending well beyond the culinary.
+Like many corners of cuisine or gastronomy, it is rich in socio-cultural detail.
 A book could easily be written on the subject, in fact.

 First Appearance of the Dish

-10 years ago the well-credentialed, New York-based food blogger and editor Barry Popik, who is also an amateur etymologist, wrote an entry on the origin-year aspect.
+10 years ago well-credentialed, New York-based food blogger Barry Popik, who is also an amateur etymologist, wrote an entry on the origin-year issue.
 His account is still valid today.
-He cites two Los Angeles-area sources in 1961 as follows:
+He cites two Los Angeles-area sources from 1961, as follows:

 13 August 1961, Los Angeles (CA) Times, pg.
 N7: